dewgong64/ThemeCafe/docs/themecreation/general/exportimport.md

 # Export

-- Right click the file you want to export
+- Right-click the file you want to export
 - Click Export Raw Data
 - Save it

 # Replace

-- Right click the file you want to replace
+- Right-click the file you want to replace
 - Click Replace Raw Data
 - Select the file you want to replace it with
 - Save